awsdocs/amazon-athena-user-guide/doc_source/security-athena-lake-formation-jdbc-okta-tutorial.md

    The **Groups** page now shows that each group has one Okta user\.
 ![\[One user has been added to each Okta group in the Okta console.\]](http://docs.aws.amazon.com/athena/latest/ug/images/security-athena-lake-formation-jdbc-okta-tutorial-4j.png)

-## Step 3: Set up an Okta Application for SAML Authentication<a name="security-athena-lake-formation-jdbc-okta-tutorial-step-3-set-up-an-okta-application-for-saml-authentication"></a>
+## Step 3: Set up an Okta application for SAML authentication<a name="security-athena-lake-formation-jdbc-okta-tutorial-step-3-set-up-an-okta-application-for-saml-authentication"></a>

 In this step, you use the Okta developer console to perform the following tasks:
 + Add a SAML application for use with AWS\.